Honey Mandarin Roasted Chicken – An unbelievable juicy, tender and delicious chicken perfect for a weeknight dinner, ready in less than 40 minutes!

 This recipe is delicious, impressive, and, at the same time, easy and inexpensive.
 I added some white pearl onions.
 Oh God… can you imagine how tasty they were?
 All infused with the flavor of the mandarin and the chicken juices.
 Heavenly.

 You just need a side dish and you’re good to go.
 I served mine with my potato-onion gratin. we do love onions here, so it was the perfect combination!

 Comfort food at its finest…

 Honey Mandarin Roasted Chicken

 - Preheat over to 475º F.

 - Place chicken, breast side down, on a work surface.
-Starting at thigh end, cut along 1 side of backbone with kitchen shears.
-Turn chicken around; cut along other side.
+Starting at thigh end, cut along 1 side of the backbone with kitchen shears.
+Turn chicken around; cut along another side.
 Discard backbone or save for stock.

-- Transfer chicken, breast side up, to an iron skillet and splay it open.
-Use your hand to press firmly on breastbone to flatten.
+- Transfer chicken, breast side up, to an iron skillet, and splay it open.
+Use your hand to press firmly on the breastbone to flatten.

 - In a small bowl, mix butter and garlic.

 - With your fingers, ease the skin away from the chicken and spread some of the butter mixture inside.
 Spread the rest of the butter on the outside, all over the chicken.
 Season with salt and pepper, to taste.
 Scatter white pearl onions around chicken.